 - Enhance your photo using reliable software and play around with basic photo edits such as brightness, contrast, saturation, and sharpness.

 It is a good idea to try different outfits, camera angles, and backdrops until you get a lovely photo.
-After all, it is worth going the distance to get a good LinkedIn profile picture.
+After all, getting a good LinkedIn profile picture is worth going the distance.

 6 Eye-Catching LinkedIn Profile Pictures